You’ve built a well-stocked prepper pantry.

 The security cameras will display their exact location and what they’re doing in real-time.
 They’ll show you what you can’t see from the inside.
 You won’t regret having these cameras as your extra eyes.

 As for your motion lights, they’ll make it incredibly tough for thieves to stay incognito at night.
 They set off whenever someone moves toward their field of view.
 To ensure they won’t react to the wrong targets (aka random animals), here’s an article packed with helpful tips.

 Fortify Your Home’s Entry Points

-What happens if a zombie gets past your perimeter defenses?
+What happens if an enemy gets past your perimeter defenses?

-Imagine if he ignores your signs, scales your fence, disregards your cameras, and makes his way through your door or window.
+Imagine if they ignore your signs, scale your fence, disregard your cameras and lights, and make their way through your door or window.

 This is where the next layer of your home defense becomes important.

 - The best locks in the world will be useless if you use regular hollow-core doors, aka doors that even a 12-year-old can easily kick through.
-Make sure to replace them with metal-insulated or solid-wood doors.
+Replace them with metal-insulated or solid-wood doors.